manosmin/vending-machine-api/README.md

 ## Environment

-Before you run the server, you should create an `.env` file in the root folder using your own variables, e.g.
+Before you start the server, you should create an `.env` file in the root folder using your own variables, e.g.

 `DB_URL = mongodb://localhost:27017/vending_machine_db`